 On the Camino you will follow a mixture of farm/dirt tracks, minor roads and footpaths.

 The Compostela certificate is a certificate that pilgrims can get in Santiago after having completed the last 100km of the pilgrimage route to Santiago.
 This can be for any of the various routes leading to Santiago (Frances, Norte or Ingles, for example).
 As we provide two transfers on this particular Camino Ingles itinerary this brings the total distance walked to just under 100km, meaning one wouldn't qualify for the certificate.
-If you would like to walk the entire route then just let us know and we can take out the transfers for you, however, this would mean two long days of walking at about 30km each.
+If you would like to walk the entire route then just let us know and we can take out the transfers for you, however, this would mean two very long days - the distances detailed in the daily itinerary are without the transfers included.
 If you have any questions, please don't hesitate to get in touch with one of our Destination specialists who will be able to advise you on this.